 With the University’s sexual misconduct policies and procedures under review during the 2017–18 academic year, the Undergraduate Students’ Association (SA) Government Executive Branch expressed interest in contributing to the review process to improve policy effectiveness and implementation.
 The Executive Branch subsequently created the Sexual Misconduct Policy Task Force and is charged with reviewing University policies and procedures as they relate to sexual misconduct between students.
 It is co-chaired by Jordan Smith, SA President, and Catherine Cerulli, Director of the Susan B. Anthony Center.
 A majority of the task force is made up of undergraduate students across all class years and also includes Jeffrey Runner, Dean of the College, and Kirsten Buscetto, Student Engagement Administrator at the Susan B. Anthony Center.
 The Center is guiding the task force in their review of University, state, and federal sexual misconduct policies, processes, and guidelines.
 They will hold meetings to discuss the written policies, which will help guide their discussions, and will hear from University staff who directly work with the policies, such as the University’s Title IX Coordinator, Public Safety Chief, and Director of the Center for Student Conflict Management.
 This will help the task force get a better sense of how University policies are implemented, how state and federal policies impact campus policies, and determine how current University policies and procedures can be used more effectively.
 The task force also seeks to speak with students who want to share their experiences with the policies to gain further insight on how they are used in practice.
 Overall, the task force is working to determine if any improvements can be made to make the University of Rochester a safer place for students.
 After the group completes its review in early March 2018, they will share their recommendations for changes to the policies and procedures with Administration officials.
 Recommendations will address how the University can improve campus climate, sexual misconduct prevention, and the reporting process, as well as access to resources on and off campus.

-Spring 2018: Susan B. Anthony Center Ambassadors (SBAC Ambassadors) Program
+Spring 2018: Susan B. Anthony Center Ambassadors Program

-Beginning in Spring 2018, the Center will be offering the Susan B. Anthony Center Ambassadors (SBAC Ambassadors) Program as it seeks to connect University students to the surrounding Rochester community through volunteer work at local non-profit service organizations.
-SBAC Ambassadors will help agencies with volunteer needs at walks, dinners, and other events.
-By supporting agencies in this capacity, students will benefit organizations as they work alongside staff to help them carry out effective events in turn supporting organizational efforts to maintain their reach within the community.
-Overall, volunteers will provide extra help that is needed to enable agencies to fulfill their goals as they conduct programming, raise funds, and serve clients in the local community.
+Beginning in Spring semester 2018, the Center will be offering the Susan B. Anthony Center Ambassadors (SBAC Ambassadors) Program to connect University students to the surrounding Rochester community through volunteer work at local non-profit service organizations.
+SBAC Ambassadors will help agencies with volunteer needs at one-day events or on short-term projects such as walks, dinners, and inventory organization.
+By supporting agencies in this capacity, students will benefit organizations by providing extra help that is needed to enable them to fulfill their goals as they conduct programming, raise funds, and serve clients in the local community.

 Summer 2018: Generation Feminist (Gen F) Summer Fellowship